Data protection for individuals

 What is GDPR?

-It stands for General Data Protection Regulation, which is an EU law.
+It stands for General Data Protection Regulation, which is an EU law, adopted in the Isle of Man by an Order under the Data Protection Act 2018.

-The Isle of Man needs to implement the GDPR into its law by 25 May 2018 so that it can continue to do business with EU countries.
+The Isle of Man had to implement the GDPR into its law so that it can continue to do business with EU countries.

-The GDPR will be implemented in the Isle of Man using a new Data Protection Bill – and new data protection provisions will be in a set of regulations which set out all the data protection procedures and powers of the Information Commissioner.
+New data protection provisions are in a set of regulations which set out all the data protection procedures and powers of the Information Commissioner, called the GDPR and LED Implementing Regulations 2018 which are in operation from 1 August 2018.

-These were previously in the Data Protection Act 2002.
+These provisions were previously in the Data Protection Act 2002.

 How does it affect me – in the Isle of Man?